AnnMarieW/dash-bootstrap-layout-templates/README.md

 After cloning this repo:
 - Run `demo_app.py` to see the code and the app for each of the 14 examples in the docs.
 This app is also  a handy cheatsheet for the new templates!
-- In the theme_switcher folder, you will find two apps that demo the new ThemeChangerAIO component.
-Try running both!
+- Run the `theme-switch1.py` and/or `theme-switch2.py` to demo the new ThemeChangerAIO component.

 ## Documentation